soojsung/cte-learnmode-tool/README.md

 - Windows operating system
 - PowerShell 5.0 or newer
-- Access to CTE agent log files with LEARN MODE entries
+- Access to CTE agent log files with LEARN MODE or INFO entries

 ## Usage

 ### Basic Usage

-Run the script without parameters to process the default log directory:
+Run the script without parameters to process the default log directory (LEARN MODE logs only):

 ```powershell
 .\cte-tool.ps1